 Once upon a time, when I was a kid, I was what you might refer to as “awkward”.
 I was tall for my age, always chubby, wore glasses, wore braces, played the cello, and the french horn, and the piano, loved to read and write, and was the spelling bee champ four years in a row.
 Needless to say, I wasn’t exactly “popular”.

 Luckily, for the first half of grade school, I really didn’t care.
 I had a best friend who was basically the same person as I was, minus tall and chubby.
-Her name was Laura Love, and she was just as awkward as I was.
+Her name was Laura Love, and she was just like me.
 Only tiny.
 And I loved her.
 The two of us were inseparable, both inside and outside of school.
 We wrote stories together and volunteered in the early childhood classroom during recess; we made up our own poems and songs and silly voices; we had sleepovers and play dates and the grade school version of study sessions.
 And because of her, I felt totally comfortable in all my awkwardness.

 And then, in 4th grade, Laura Love moved away.
 She moved far away – to France, actually – and my little grade school world was rocked.
 Don’t get me wrong – I had other friends.
 But nothing can replace a BFF, and I was left floundering.
 So I did what any awkward tween girl would do: I made every attempt to work my way into the popular crowd!
 And it worked, to some extent.
 To the point where, when Laura came back to our school in 6th grade, I asked her if she wanted any tips on being popular.
 From me, the last person who should have been giving anyone tips on popularity.
 SO awkward!!!